WindOfNature/Nested-Learning/README.md

 # Nested Learning

-An unofficial implementation of **Nested Learning (NL)** and **HOPE** from *"Nested Learning: The Illusion of Deep Learning Architecture"* (Behrouz et al.).
+An unofficial implementation of **Nested Learning (NL)** and **HOPE** from *"Nested Learning: The Illusion of Deep Learning Architecture"* (Ali Behrouz et al, and other Google Researcher).
 This repository provides self-referential Titans, nested context-flow, a Continuum Memory System (CMS), expressive optimizers, and optimized CPU/GPU kernels.